...

 Wild Betony Scientific Facts

-4. Environment – Widely spread in humid forests all over Europe, especially near oak and beech tree forests.
+- Environment – Widely spread in humid European forests, mainly near oak and beech tree forests.

-5. Description – Vivacious plant of the Labiatae family, growing from 0.6 to 1 m high, with stem and leaves covered by fine hairs and purple flowers with two lips, like all plants of the Labiatae family.
+- Description—This is a Vigorous plant of the Labiatae family, growing from 0.6 to 1 m high.
+Fine hairs cover its stem and leaves, and purple flowers with two lips are present, like all plants of the Labiatae family.

 Healing Properties

-The entire plant contains an essential oil whose composition is very complex and has antispasmodic (it relaxes muscles of involuntary contraction), sedative, and emmenagogue (regulates and normalizes menstruation) properties.
+The entire plant contains an essential oil whose composition is very complex.
+It has antispasmodic (it relaxes muscles of involuntary contraction), sedative, and emmenagogue (it regulates and normalizes menstruation) properties.

 Marsh Betony

 Marsh betony (Stachys palustris L.), also called red betony, is a species similar to wild betony.
-It is usually employed in the form of extract.
-Its antispasmodic and sedative properties are practically the same as wild betony.
+It is usually employed as an extract.
+Its antispasmodic and sedative properties are practically the same as wild betony ones.

-According to Leclerc, when administering marsh betony, the dose of barbiturates can be reduced, making the risks of these pharmaceutical preparations’ usage decrease.
+According to Leclerc, marsh betony can reduce the dose of barbiturates when administered, decreasing the risks of using these pharmaceutical preparations.

 How to use Wild Betony